Leniency Designs: An Operator's Manual: Derivations

+where $A\odot B$ denotes the Hadamard (elementwise) product of two matrices, $(A\odot B)_{ij}=A_{ij}B_{ij}$.
+Provided that a solution $\lambda$ to the linear system in~\cref{eq:fejive_system} exists (a sufficient, but not a necessary, condition is that $(M-H)\odot (M-H)$ is invertible) we therefore obtain the solution

 which corresponds precisely to the FEJIV estimator of \textcite{csw23}.
 Because the minimization imposes additional constraints, it follows that when $\nu_{i}$ is homoskedastic, $E[(G_{UJIVE}x-\tilde{\ell})'(G_{UJIVE}x-\tilde{\ell})]\leq E[(G_{FEJIV}x-\tilde{\ell})'(G_{FEJIV}x-\tilde{\ell})]$.
-Since the matrix $(M-H)\odot (M-H)$ has dimension $n\times n$, its inversion may be challenging in large datasets (if $n$ is in the tens or hundreds of thousands).
-However, the additional constraint $W'G$ ensures that the FEJIV estimator is invariant adding linear functions of the covariates to the outcome equation: this desirable property is not shared by UJIVE\@.
+Since the linear system in \cref{eq:fejive_system} has dimension $n$, solving it may be challenging in large datasets (if $n$ is in the tens or hundreds of thousands, which is common in leniency applications).
+However, the additional constraint $W'G=0$ ensures that the FEJIV estimator is invariant to adding linear functions of the covariates to the outcome equation: this desirable property is not shared by UJIVE\@.